 MinneMUDAC is Saturday, Nov.
-5 from 8 a.m.–4:30 p.m. at Optum in Eden Prairie, MN.
+4 from 8 a.m.–4:30 p.m.
 Teams and advisors are also encouraged to attend a pre-event dinner and panel discussion with industry experts on Friday, Nov.
-4.
+3.

-- The competition consists of two divisions: an undergraduate division and graduate division.
+- MinneMUDAC 2017 consists of two divisions: undergraduate and graduate.
 All students must be undergraduates to participate in the undergraduate division.
 Mixed teams are permitted and participate in the graduate division.

 Prior to November 4th

-- The core data set and research problem will be released by Social Data Science on Oct.
-3, 2016 to give participants a sufficient amount of time for data preparation, initial analysis and to develop insights into the data.
+- The core data set and research problem will be released one month before the event to give participants a sufficient amount of time for data preparation, initial analysis and to develop insights into the data.

 - Guidelines for potential evaluation criteria to be used by our judges is provided to all registered teams.

 - Teams may seek advice from any resource — including faculty, domain experts and/or data analytics experts provided by MinneMUDAC and even other teams.